-The Mayor may choose not to accept the use of a vehicle and use his/her own vehicle and instead, with the ability to receive reimbursement for use of his or her private vehicle through a car mileage expense claim.
+The Mayor may choose not to accept the use of a vehicle and use his/her own vehicle and instead, with the ability to receive reimbursement for use of their private vehicle through a car mileage expense claim.

 The mayoral car will be replaced in accordance with Council's Motor Vehicle CEO Directive.